 Foreword

-This WCS Coverage Collection extension relies on WCS Core [OGC 09-110r4] and the GML Application Schema for Coverages [OGC 09-110r2].
+This WCS Coverage Collection extension relies on WCS Core [OGC 09-110r5] and the CIS Coverage Application Schema [OGC 09-110r3].

 This document includes one normative Annex.

 Attention is drawn to the possibility that some of the elements of this document may be the subject of patent rights.
 The Open Geospatial Consortium shall not be held responsible for identifying any or all such patent rights.